 New Student Organizations

-Benefits of Being Recognized
+Benefits of Being Registered

 - Free use of University meeting rooms and facilities (certain areas and types of events may have rental fees).

 - Free use of SUB mailbox (based on availability).